lliicassie/AIST-_Dance_Annotation/README.md

 For preprocessing, the accuracy of 3D human detection from single-view videos is currently not ideal,

 and I have not yet found an ideal visual cue detection model.

-At present, the script can only accurately
+At present, the script can only accurately annoate

 3D human data extrated from calibrated multi-camera dance sequence.